zzzKairo/Kairo-Tweaks/TERMS.md

 You may:

-* Download and use official releases of WinTweaks Pro for personal use.
+* Download and use official releases of Kairo Tweaks for personal use.
-* Share official and unchanged releases of WinTweaks Pro.
+* Share official and unchanged releases of Kairo Tweaks.
 * Use the application as intended by its provided functionality.

 ## Restrictions

 You may not:

-* Modify, edit, decompile, reverse engineer, or create derivative works from WinTweaks Pro without permission.
+* Modify, edit, decompile, reverse engineer, or create derivative works from Kairo Tweaks without permission.
-* Redistribute modified versions of WinTweaks Pro.
+* Redistribute modified versions of Kairo Tweaks.
-* Reupload WinTweaks Pro under another name.
+* Reupload Kairo Tweaks under another name.
 * Remove credits, notices, branding, or ownership information.
-* Claim any part of WinTweaks Pro as your own work.
+* Claim any part of Kairo Tweaks as your own work.
-* Sell, resell, sublicense, or commercially distribute WinTweaks Pro without written permission.
+* Sell, resell, sublicense, or commercially distribute Kairo Tweaks without written permission.
-* Use WinTweaks Pro in a way intended to damage systems, services, or users.
+* Use Kairo Tweaks in a way intended to damage systems, services, or users.

 ## Source Code Availability

-The source code for WinTweaks Pro is currently private and is not publicly licensed for use, copying, modification, or redistribution.
+The source code for Kairo Tweaks is currently private and is not publicly licensed for use, copying, modification, or redistribution.

 Any future public release of source code does not automatically grant rights beyond those explicitly stated by the developer.

 ## Commercial Use

-Commercial use of WinTweaks Pro is prohibited unless prior written permission has been granted by the developer.
+Commercial use of Kairo Tweaks is prohibited unless prior written permission has been granted by the developer.

 Commercial use includes, but is not limited to: